Elizabeth Warren v. Wells Fargo: Senate hearing set for September 20

-Get ready for fireworks next week when Elizabeth Warren grills Wells Fargo over the bank's mind-boggling creation of millions of fake accounts.
+Get ready for fireworks next week when Elizabeth Warren grills Wells Fargo's CEO over the bank's mind-boggling creation of millions of fake accounts.

-The powerful Senate banking committee plans to hold a Wells Fargo (WFC)hearing on September 20, according to the office of Senator Richard Shelby, the committee's Republican chairman.
-Wells Fargo CEO John Stumpf will be invited to testify, a spokesperson from his office told CNNMoney.
+The powerful Senate banking committee plans to hold a Wells Fargo (WFC)hearing on September 20 at 10 a.m.
+ET, according to the office of Senator Richard Shelby, the committee's Republican chairman.

+Wells Fargo CEO John Stumpf has accepted an invitation to testify, a spokesperson for the bank told CNNMoney.

 Related: 5,300 Wells Fargo employees fired over 2 million phony accounts

-Wells Fargo signaled it plans to cooperate.
-"We are prepared to provide the committee with information on this matter and to discuss steps we have taken to affirm our commitment to customers," a Wells Fargo spokesperson told CNNMoney.
+"We are prepared to provide the committee with information on this matter and to discuss steps we have taken to affirm our commitment to customers," the Wells Fargo spokesperson said.

-Stumpf told The Wall Street Journal on Tuesday that he's prepared to "share Wells Fargo's story" at the hearing.
-Wells Fargo did not comment on whether Stumpf will appear.

 Related: Workers tell Wells Fargo horror stories